 Exhibitors have the right to display/hang signs, banners or logos from the ceiling of the exhibit hall with permission from Show Management.
-All signage, banners must have 2’ of clearance from ceiling structure at top of the sign/banner in Hall 2, Hall 3 and Hall 4 the top of the sign or banner will be no higher than 24’ from the floor.
-Please contract Showtech Power & Lighting.
+All signage, banners must have 2’ of clearance from ceiling structure at top of the sign/banner in Hall 1 and 2 the top of the sign or banner will be no higher than 24’ from the floor.
+Please contact Showtech Power & Lighting.

 All demonstration equipment, including operator’s position, must be located inside the booth.

 Exhibitors building special background or side dividers must make certain that the surfaces and backside of side walls such dividers are finished in a manner as not to be unsightly to exhibitors in adjoining booths.
 If such surfaces remain unfinished Show Management shall authorize the official decorator to take into effect the necessary finishing’s and the exhibitor must pay all charges involved.

 Souvenirs and literature may be handed out only from within the confines of the exhibitor’s booth.
 Passing out promotional material or literature in the aisles or public areas is prohibited.

 No storage of any kind is allowed behind booths or near electrical service.
 Materials necessary to your exhibit must be stored within the exhibit.
 Electrical cords and connectors must be accessible.